 - As before, GMass will process a moment and then will generate a list of all email addresses taken from emails labeled with that Label.
 Let’s see the resulting list, populated into the To field of a new Compose window.

-What’s nice about this option is that, unlike with creating a mailing list based on a Gmail search, using Labels limits the mailing list only to those you have specifically tagged.
-In this example, the email address of “tadpoleRus@herpetologyworld.com” used in the first example was not included in this mail campaign, because that address was never labeled as a customer (because it belongs instead to a vendor).
-Labels therefore give an extra level of specificity that can allow you to make precision GMass campaigns.
+What’s nice about this option is that unlike with creating a mailing list based on a Gmail search, using Labels limits the mailing list only to those you have specifically tagged.
+In this example, the email address of “tadpoleRus@herpetologyworld.com” used in the first example was not included in this email campaign, because that address was never labeled as a customer (because it belongs instead to a vendor).
+Labels, therefore, give an extra level of specificity that can allow you to make precision GMass campaigns.

 This Build List from Label functionality is what also makes it possible to use GMass to send personalized mass responses to people who respond to Craigslist ads or other job ads.
 Of course, for this to work, you would have had to set up Gmail Filters to classify certain messages into particular Gmail Labels.